 9. Confirm the Approval Workflow

 The approval workflow lists each reviewer, the review order, and the acceptance criteria for packaging accuracy.
-The sequence commonly includes marketing, product development, regulatory, and quality, if claims, nutrition data, or hazard panels appear on the pack.
+The sequence commonly includes marketing, product development, regulatory, and quality if claims, nutrition data, or hazard panels appear on the pack.

-Why a Packaging Design Brief Matters?
+Why Does a Packaging Design Brief Matter?

 What are the Common Mistakes in Packaging Design Briefs?